beingenfa/clulab.github.io/people.md

 [Zheng Tang](http://www.ztang.info) obtained his PhD in Computer Science in 2022.
 He is currently a research scientist at Samsung.

 [Dongfang Xu](https://www.linkedin.com/in/dongfangxu9/) obtained his PhD in Information in 2021.
-He is currently a Research Fellow at the [Computational Health Informatics Program (CHIP) at Boston Children's Hospital.](http://chip.org/)
+He is currently a Research Data Scientist at Cedars-Sinai.

 [Vikas Yadav](https://www.linkedin.com/in/vyf95/) obtained his PhD in Information in 2021.
-He is currently a Research Scientist at Amazon.
+He is currently a Staff Research Scientist at ServiceNow.

+[John Culnan](https://www.linkedin.com/in/john-culnan-354a224a/) obtained his PhD in Linguistics in 2021.

 [Farig Sadeque](https://www.linkedin.com/in/farig-sadeque-a982125b/) obtained his PhD in Information in 2019.
-He is currently a Research Scientist at [Educational Testing Service (ETS)](https://www.ets.org/).
+He is currently an Associate Professor at BRAC University.

 Ajay Nagesh was a postdoc in the lab until December 2018.
 He is now at [Didi Labs](http://www.didi-labs.com/).